 Face-to-Face and Hybrid Courses

-Students who are taking full-semester face-to-face and hybrid classes that started in January 2021 should plan to return to campus for scheduled face-to-face sessions after Presidents Day, the week of Feb.
-16-19.
-Instructors will provide details to prepare for the transition.
+Students who are taking full-semester face-to-face and hybrid classes should plan to be on-campus for scheduled face-to-face classes.

-Please be sure to check your schedule in Banner-Self Service to confirm your courses and for up-to-date information on the room location.
+Please be sure to check your schedule in Banner-Self Service for up-to-date information.

-Classes that are fully online or live virtual lecture (LVL) will remain as scheduled.
-Students should log in to their Blackboard account to access courses and to join instructors and classmates as scheduled.
+Classes that are fully online or live virtual lecture will remain as scheduled.
+Students login to Blackboard to access courses and join instructors and classmates as scheduled.

-If you have questions about your classes for spring 2021, please contact academic advising.
+If you have questions about your courses, please contact academic advising or your program dean.

 STLCC developed health and safety measures following guidelines from the Centers for Disease Control and Prevention, and ordinances established by St. Louis City and St. Louis County.